 The cloud functions save the file request by the API call in the Google Cloud Storage in a predefined bucket.
 The file is replaced daily.

-Using Cloud Scheduler a frequency is set to trigger the cloud function to run which then replace the current file in Cloud Storage.
+Using Cloud Scheduler, a frequency is set to trigger the cloud function to run, which then replaces the current file in Cloud Storage.
 You can manually run the Cloud Scheduler from the Cloud Scheduler dashboard.

 Google Dataprep by Trifacta

-Google Dataprep by Trifacta was the key services to make the transition from old tables structure to a single table structure, and to migrate historical data from 3 different table structures to a single table structure and to take unstructured data and transform it into structured data and to store it in a dataset in BigQuery.
+Google Dataprep by Trifacta was the critical service to make the transition from old tables structure to a single table structure and to migrate historical data from 3 different table structures to a single table structure and take unstructured data and transform it into structured data and store it in a dataset in BigQuery.

 SQL vs Normalized

-Just a word on the noon report data that Dataprep is going to turn into normalized data that are easier to use when creating reports.
-The noon report on the ships and shore server is running in a MySQL environment, that means several tables are used that index each other, the API call to the shore server only returns index data.
+Just a word on the noon report data that Dataprep will turn into normalized data that are easier to use when creating reports.
+The noon report on the ships and shore server is running in a MySQL environment, which means several tables are used that index each other, the API call to the shore server only returns index data.

-A table record could look like this, with indexes pointing to a different table that has the value.
+A table record could look like this, with indexes pointing to a different table with the value.